Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 It’s a steamy, hazy, noisy afternoon in Camden and a bunch of punked up teenage girls are sat on the street outside the Electric Ballroom.
 They’re determined to be front row at tonight’s Spinnerette gig, ‘cause they wanna pay homage to the lead singer and hardcore heroine that’s Brody Dalle.

 You see, she’s a classic rock and roll pin up, girls wanna be her, boys wanna do her.
-Well, there’s more to Dalle than her behind-the-bike-sheds rebel beauty.
-Her singing voice can range from a skin shredding industrial howl to coquettish pop siren.
-Oh, and she plays the guitar like a mean bastard with hard on.
+Well, there’s more to Dalle than her behind-the-bike-sheds beauty.
+Her voice can soar from a skin shredding industrial howl to coquettish pop siren.
+Oh, and she plays the guitar like a frenzied demon.

 Solace in heroin

-You might say Dalle comes with a lot of baggage.
+You might say Dalle comes with baggage.
 Either that, or she’s lived a lot.
 Hailing from Melbourne, she grew up in a dysfunctional, destructive home.
 By the age of 9, Dalle had watched her mother kick out one abusive man before remarrying and having kids with another.

 By 13, she’d been booted from several schools, preferred sleeping rough to crashing at home and found solace in heroin.
 After a few years of making Amy Winehouse seem tame, she swapped needles and smack for the squall of the guitar and formed an all girl punk band called Sourpuss.
 She’s been raising hell and breaking hearts ever since.